 The Committee agrees to enter into negotiations with the Association for a successor agreement.
-Negotiations for a successor agreement should commence not later than December 1 preceding the expiration date, with a goal of concluding negotiations in advance of the annual town meetings in Manchester and Essex.
+Should the parties agree to Interest-Based Bargaining (IBB), training will begin no later than October 15 preceding the expiration date.
+If the parties choose not to utilize IBB, negotiations for a successor agreement will commence not later than November1 preceding the expiration date.
+In either case, the parties agree to negotiate with a goal of concluding negotiations in advance of the annual town meetings in Manchester and Essex.